Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Results and Discussion

 We now analyze the interaction as a function of the relative axial displacement between two helices.
 For each combination of $\varphi_1$ and $\chi$, the relative vertical offset $\zeta$ was varied from 0 to $L$, while the interaxial distance $R$ was always chosen to correspond to the minimal value for the considered set of $\varphi_1$, $\chi$, and $\zeta$.
 This approach allows visualization of the effect of steric repulsion of the functional methyl groups, which can either permit or prevent interdigitation.

-Results for EP and OA configurations with $\varphi_1 = \SI{0}{\degree}$ and $\chi = \SI{0}{\degree}$ are shown in Figure \ref{fig:zeta_EP_OA} as circles, where the horizontal axis corresponds to the optimal pair distance and the vertical axis to offset $\zeta$.
+Results for EP and OA configurations with $\varphi_1 = \SI{0}{\degree}$ and $\chi = \SI{0}{\degree}$ are shown in Figure~\ref{fig:zeta_EP_OA} as circles, where the horizontal axis corresponds to the optimal pair distance and the vertical axis to offset $\zeta$.
 The color code indicates the binding energy for each configuration.
 Additionally, the graphs feature the distance and energy for each offset $\zeta$ where $\varphi_1$ and $\chi$ yield minimal binding energy (triangles).
-Due to the helical symmetry of each helix, a shift of $L_E$ is equivalent to a rotation of \SI{100}{\degree}.
-Therefore, the curves presented in Figure \ref{fig:zeta_EP_OA} represent configurations with $\varphi_1$ being multiples of \SI{20}{\degree} but displaced by the corresponding lateral shift.
+Due to the helical symmetry of each helix, a shift of $L_E$ is equivalent to a rotation of \ang{100}.
+Therefore, the curves presented in Figure~\ref{fig:zeta_EP_OA} represent configurations with $\varphi_1$ being multiples of \SI{20}{\degree} but displaced by the corresponding lateral shift.

 For EP alignment (Figure \ref{fig:zeta_EP_OA}a), the closest configuration is obtained for zero relative offset and vanishing angles $\varphi_1$ and $\chi$.
 This result can be explained by the fact that for equally oriented, parallel helices of the same handedness, the helical structure adopts an interdigitated configuration.
 Upon a lateral shift of half the pitch, interdigitation is lost due to steric repulsion between helix backbones.
 This repulsion is strongest when methyl groups face each other, occurring in configurations such as ($\varphi_1 = \SI{0}{\degree}$, $\chi = \SI{180}{\degree}$, $\zeta = \SI{0.0}{\angstrom}$) or equivalently ($\varphi_1 = \SI{0}{\degree}$, $\chi = \SI{0}{\degree}$, $\zeta = 9 L_E$) due to symmetry.
-As shown in Figure \ref{fig:zeta_EP_OA} (left), this configuration corresponds to the largest $R_{\text{opt}}$.
-Moreover, due to additional symmetry for parallel-aligned helices, the EP system exhibits mirror symmetry with respect to interdigitated ($\zeta=0$) and non-interdigitated configurations ($\zeta=9 L_E$).
+As shown in Figure~\ref{fig:zeta_EP_OA} (left), this configuration corresponds to the largest $R_{\text{opt}}$.
+Moreover, due to additional symmetry for parallel-aligned helices, the graphs exhibits mirror symmetries with respect to interdigitate ($\zeta=0$) and non-interdigitate configurations ($\zeta=9 L_E$).